Acorn Atom: Hardware

 The minimum Atom had 2 KB of RAM and 8 KB of ROM, with the maximum specification machine having 12 KB of each.
 An additional floating-point ROM was also available.
 The 2 KB of RAM was divided between 1 KB of Block Zero RAM (including the 256 bytes of "zero page") and 512 bytes for the screen (text mode) and only 512 bytes for programs (presumably in text mode, mode 0, and graphics not available), i.e. written in the BASIC language.
 When expanded up to a total of 12 KB RAM, the split is 1 KB, 5 KB for programs, and up to 6 KB for the high-resolution graphics (the screen memory could be expanded independently from the lower part of the address space).
 If the high-resolution graphics were not required then up to 5½ KB of the upper memory could additionally be used for program storage.
-The first 1 KB, i.e. Block Zero, was used by the CPU for stack storage, by the OS, and by the Atom BASIC for storage of the 27 variables.
+The first 1 KB, i.e. Block Zero, was used by the CPU for stack storage, by the OS, and by the Atom BASIC for storage of the variables.

 It had an MC6847 Video Display Generator (VDG) video chip, allowing for both text and graphics modes.
 It could be connected to a TV or modified to output to a video monitor.
 Basic video memory was 1 KB but could be expanded to 6 KB.
 Since the MC6847 could only output at 60 Hz, meaning that the video could not be resolved on a large proportion of European TV sets, a 50 Hz PAL colour card was later made available.
-Six video modes were available, with resolutions from 64×64 in 4 colours, up to 256×192 in monochrome.
+Nine video modes were available, with resolutions from 64×64 in 4 colours, up to 256×192 in monochrome.
 At the time, 256×192 was considered to be high resolution.

 The case was designed by industrial designer Allen Boothroyd of Cambridge Product Design Ltd.

 Software

-It had a built-in minor variation of Acorn System BASIC, a fast but idiosyncratic version of the BASIC programming language developed by Sophie Wilson, which included indirection operators (similar to PEEK and POKE) for bytes and words (of 4 bytes each); the use of a semi-colon to separate statements on the same line of code (instead of the colon used by most if not all other versions of BASIC); and the option of labels rather than line numbers for GOTO and GOSUB commands.
+It had a built-in minor variation of Acorn System BASIC, a fast but idiosyncratic version of the BASIC programming language developed by Sophie Wilson, which included indirection operators (similar to PEEK and POKE) for bytes and words (of 4 bytes each); the use of a semi-colon to separate statements on the same line of code (instead of the colon used by most if not all other versions of BASIC); and the option of labels rather than line numbers for GOTO and GOSUB commands, although line numbers could also be used.
 Assembly code could be included within a BASIC program, because the BASIC interpreter also contained an assembler for the 6502 assembly language which assembled the inline code during program execution and then executed it.
 This was unusual.